 For example, emergency crews at the scene of an accident will be able to receive alerts on special medical needs and establish real-time availability of hospital beds and equipment through the Internet of Things.

-With the growing versatility barcode technology offers, it’s important to make sure you implement solutions that match your strategic goals.
-The right label solutions provider works in partnership with your team to add value both at the foundation of your organisation and up through your specific processes.
+With the growing versatility barcode and RFID technologies offer, it’s important to make sure you implement solutions that match your strategic goals.
+The right label solutions provider will work in partnership with your team to ensure you’re adding value both at the foundation of your organisation and up through your specific processes.